 Often the words and terms used in the system requirements can be difficult for most users not familiar with computers to understand.
-The easiest method of determining the meanings behind these terms is to perform a search on the word that confuses you.
+The easiest method of determining the meanings behind these terms is to perform a search for any word that confuses you.

-For example, you can use the Computer Hope search box, at the top of any Computer Hope page, to search for "GHz".
+For example, you can use the Computer Hope search box, at the top or bottom of any Computer Hope page, to search for "GHz".
 You will be directed to our GHz page and learn about this abbreviation being related to a computer processors speed.
 You can also browse our dictionary to find the meaning on over 15,000 terms.